dustinpfister/blog_posts/_posts/phaser-signal.md

 ### 2.3 - A helper for making a player sprite

 Here I have a simple helper that will create the player sprite that will be used for this example.
 I set the health property here that will later be used with the damage method in my events above.
-For more information on why it might be a good idea to handly sprite health this way you can check out my post on that subject of interested.
+For more information on why it might be a good idea to handle sprite health this way you can [check out my post on sprite health](/2018/09/17/phaser-sprite-health/) and the damage method.

 ```js
 // make the player sprite